Title: Dennis Bisskit and the Basset Hound from Beacon’s Bottom (Dennis Bisskit #3)

 Published on: 30th January 2020

-Genre: Mystery and Thrillers, Humour
+Genre: Mystery and Thrillers, Humor

 Bisskit is back!
 This time he tries hard enough to keep himself out of trouble… But Dennis being Dennis, trouble is his second name.
 Stinky and Dennis solve a pickpocket case at the local store.
 Their ‘bravery’ is well-appreciated by the members of the high-class.
 Dennis receives a call from Babington-Perches.
 They want to hire Stinky and Dennis to guard Bertie – a Basset Hound.
 As the story proceeds, Dennis and Stinky learn of their arch-nemesis – the Scotland Man aka Mr Montague.
 The Scotland Man’s plans were ruined in Paris, thanks to Dennis and Stinky.
 He wants revenge.
 He wants the lads to be humiliated in public.